-Usually, Old Faithful Snow Lodge and cabins and its restaurant and shop are open through winter; however, the rooms are closed winter 2020-21.
-The Snow Lodge’s Bear Den Gift Shop is open and its Geyser Grill is also open for take-out lunch service from December 15, 2020 to March 15, 2021.
+Usually, Old Faithful Snow Lodge and cabins and its restaurant and shop are open through winter.
+The Snow Lodge’s Bear Den Gift Shop and Geyser Grill plus the Obsidian Dining Room are open in winter.

-Mammoth Hotel and hot tub cabins, along with its dining room, gift shop, ski shop, and day tour operations are open from December 15, 2020 to March 1, 2021.
+Mammoth Hotel and hot tub cabins, along with its dining room, gift shop, ski shop, and day tour operations are also open for the winter season.

 Winter road information